SOSCON-LastONE/ONE-vscode/src/Config/README.md

 This extension adds a gui configuration file setting for ONE developers.
 This includes:

 - make new cfg file for ONE compiler
-- import cfg file and fix it
+- import cfg file and revise it
-- export cfg gile
+- export cfg file
 - run cfg file to make circle file